Tuition fee deposits for postgraduate Masters applicants

 The time taken to receive payments differ according to the payment method used.
-Please expect at least the following times for payments to be received by the University and display in your Application Portal:
+Please allow at least the following times for payments to be received by the University and to display in your application portal:

 Bank transfer 10 working days

-Please note, the bank transfer payment will take longer to be received by the university if your payment is not referenced using the reference given in your Application Portal.
+Please note that the bank transfer payment will take longer to be received by the university if your payment is not referenced using the reference given in your application portal.